Tech-FZ/Dynopoly/README.md

     - Linux (GUI, may differ from desktop to desktop): Open the folder, then right-click on the empty space and "Open with Terminal".
     - Windows 10: Open the folder, then click on "File", then on "Open Windows PowerShell".
     - Windows 11: Open the folder, then right-click on the empty space and "Open in Terminal".
-    - macOS: Pending (if at all possible).
-Figure this out yourself or set up a Windows or Linux VM.
+    - macOS: If you don't know how to do it, set up a Windows or Linux VM and test the game on there.
+None of us have a Mac because it's too expensive.
+Sorry. :(
 5. Type in `git clone https://github.com/Tech-FZ/Misonic-Project`.
 6. Open the project in your desired IDE/code editor.
 Nicolas is using Visual Studio Code, Mizuki is using Notepad++.
 Due to the variety, it is too complicated to tell you how to do it.
 If you need help, ask.
 7. Prepare a folder where you store your virtual environment and apply number 4 to open your terminal application again.